 Treatment Modalities

 Treatment options for bruxism include consultation with a primary care doctor or dentist.
-The Mayo Clinic suggests that mild cases may not require immediate treatment, but severe instances can lead to jaw disorders, headaches, and damaged teeth.
+The Mayo Clinic suggests mild cases may not require immediate treatment, but severe instances can lead to jaw disorders, headaches, and damaged teeth.
 Leah shares her own journey, currently in braces, as an attempt to correct bite issues related to bruxism.

 Risk Factors